-Coinbase Pro is the cheapest place that I’ve been able to find where you can buy Fetch.ai (FET) in the UK.
+Using Coinbase‘s Advanced Trade dashboard is one of the cheapest ways that I’ve been able to find where you can buy Fetch.ai (FET) in the UK.

-However, you can’t directly buy Fetch.ai (FET) with GBP on Coinbase Pro.
+However, you can’t directly buy Fetch.ai (FET) with GBP using its Advanced Trade interface.

 This means that you’ll have to:

 - Deposit GBP with a UK bank transfer.
-Because this is processed via Faster Payments, you should find that anything you send over is credited quickly.
+Because this is processed via Faster Payments (FPS), you should find that anything you send over is credited quickly.

-- Buy Tether (USDT) with your GBP account balance on Coinbase Pro.
-You’ll pay a maximum of 0.01% in fees for this trade.
+- Buy Tether (USDT) with your GBP account balance using Coinbase Advanced.
+You’ll pay a maximum of 0.001% in fees for this trade.

 Founded in 2013, CoinJar is a cryptocurrency platform that’s available to UK and Australian residents.